Master of Technical and Professional Communication (MTPC)

 ENGL 7030: Studies in Technical and Professional Communication

-This course's focus is dependent upon the interests of the professor and the students.
-Recent topics for this course have been IText and Emerging Technology, The Rhetoric of Major Reports, and Theories of Science and Technology.
-This course differs from ENGL 6030 in that its focus is more theoretical in nature.
+This course's focus is dependent upon the interests of the professor and the students and is theoretical in nature.
+Topics for this course have been diverse, from Writing Public Policy (with a rhetoric, ethics, and social justice focus) to Rhetoric of Science.
 Students spend time learning about the historical and social context of the course's topic and complete a semester-long research paper or project, as well as other smaller projects.

 ENGL 7060: Web Development